 CSA Water Standards for Canada: Bioretention and Much More

 This presentation will focus on the technical details and provide some insights about how the standards can and are being used.
-It will also provide a brief update on current standards under development and potential future ones.
+It will also provide a brief update on standards under development and others potentially to come.

 W201 Construction of Bioretention Systems, developed in parallel with W200 under the same Technical Committee, provides minimum requirements and recommendations for construction elements particular to bioretention systems.
-Bioretention media testing and construction sequencing and handling plant materials are key components of this standard.
+Bioretention media testing, construction sequencing and handling of plant materials are key components of this standard.

-All of these standards are applicable across Canada and provide ‘off-the-shelf’ guidance to help meet today’s stormwater management challenges.
+All of these standards are applicable across Canada and provide “off-the-shelf” guidance to help meet today’s stormwater management challenges.

-1. To provide background design and construction information for bioretention systems.
+1. To provide background design and construction information for bioretention systems

-2. To understand and determine the relevant technical parameters for the design of bioretention systems.
+2. To understand and determine the relevant technical parameters for the design of bioretention systems

-3. To understand the overall importance of managing adequately the construction activities for bioretention systems to ensure long-term performance.
+3. To understand the overall importance of adequately managing the construction activities for bioretention systems to ensure long-term performance

 ABOUT THE PRESENTERS

-Lynn Barber has more than 20 years of experience managing projects, programs and engaging stakeholders across the natural resource and environmental sectors, including oil and gas extraction, mining policy, water resource management and nature conservation.
+Lynn Barber has more than 20 years of experience managing projects and programs and engaging stakeholders across the natural resource and environmental sectors, including oil and gas extraction, mining policy, water resource management and nature conservation.

-She is currently the Project Manager with the Natural Resources Program at CSA Group, focusing on Canadian water-related standards and International standards for Carbon Capture and Storage.
-She is the International Secretary for ISO Standards in Carbon Dioxide Capture, Transportation and Geological Storage.
+She is currently the project manager with the Natural Resources Program at CSA Group, focusing on Canadian water-related standards and International standards for Carbon Capture and Storage.
+She is the international secretary for ISO Standards in Carbon Dioxide Capture, Transportation and Geological Storage.

 Gilles Rivard has 35 years of experience in civil engineering in the fields of hydrological studies, urban networks and water resources.
 In the last 20 years, he has specialized in stormwater management, has written a book for stormwater management concepts (1998) and is the author of the Quebec provincial guide on stormwater management.

-He is also actively involved at the national level as the President of the Quebec Branches of CWRA and of IECA, and at the international level since 2002 the Chairman of the SOCOMA (Source Control Management), which is part of the international Joint Committee on Urban Drainage (IWA/IAHR).
+He is also actively involved at the national level as president of the Quebec branches of CWRA and of IECA, and at the international level as chairman of SOCOMA (Source Control Management), which is part of the international Joint Committee on Urban Drainage (IWA/IAHR).